Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Nonuniform sampling with derivatives

 In Table \ref{tab:WirtingerConst} we compute $\tau^{(k)}_1 = 1/c_k$ and $c_k$ for $k=1,\ldots,10$.
 As is evident the values $1/c_k$, grow approximately linearly in $k$ for large $k$.
 Linear regression on the computed values gives that $1/c_k \approx 1.1458 + 0.3674 k$ for large $k$.
-Note that $\E^{-1} = 0.3679$.
-We therefore conjecture that \be{ \frac{1}{c_k} \sim \frac{1}{\E} (k+1),\quad k \rightarrow \infty. } We remark in passing that the large $k$ asymptotics for the optimal constant in a variant of Wirtinger's inequality where $f$ and its derivatives vanish at both endpoints has been derived by B\"ottcher \& Widom \cite{BottcherWidomWirtinger}.
+Note that $1/\E = 0.3679$.
+We therefore conjecture that \be{ \frac{1}{c_k} \sim \frac{k}{\E},\quad k \rightarrow \infty. } We remark in passing that the large $k$ asymptotics for the optimal constant in a variant of Wirtinger's inequality where $f$ and its derivatives vanish at both endpoints has been derived by B\"ottcher \& Widom \cite{BottcherWidomWirtinger}.
 We expect a similar approach can be applied to \R{Wirtinger_higher} to obtain \R{Bottcher_Conj}.

-Let us now consider the improvement offered by Theorem \ref{t:main_fram_1D} over the multivariate result (Theorem \ref{t:main_frame_dD}).
+We can now compare Theorem \ref{t:main_fram_1D} with the multivariate result Theorem \ref{t:main_frame_dD}.
 In Table \ref{tab:delta_bound} we give the numerical values for the constant $C(k)$ arising from both theorems, where $\delta < C(k) / m_{\Omega}$ is the required condition on $\delta$.
-Note that the univariate bound is superior for all (small) values of $k$ considered in this Table.
+The univariate bound is evidently superior for all values of $k$ considered.
 However, the bounds behave the same asymptotically, since both Theorem \ref{t:main_frame_dD} and Theorem \ref{t:main_fram_1D} give $C(k) \sim 1/\E (k+1) \approx 0.3679 (k+1)$ for large $k$ (recall Corollary \ref{cor:large_k_HD}).
-In Table \ref{tab:delta_bound} we also compare the bound obtained in Theorem \ref{t:main_fram_1D} to that derived in \cite[Thm.\ 1]{RazafinjatovoDerivs} (note that the value $1.8751$ for $k=1$ was also provided in \cite{RazafinjatovoDerivs} using Wirtinger's inequality arguments as we do above).
+In Table \ref{tab:delta_bound} we also compare Theorem \ref{t:main_fram_1D} to the bound derived in \cite[Thm.\ 1]{RazafinjatovoDerivs} (note that the value $1.8751$ for $k=1$ was also provided in \cite{RazafinjatovoDerivs} using Wirtinger's inequality arguments as we do above).
 Unfortunately, the improvement obtained from Theorem \ref{t:main_fram_1D} is only marginal.
 In particular, both bounds are asymptotic to $1/\E (k+1)$ for large $k$, and therefore (we expect) a long way from being sharp (recall that the condition for equispaced samples is $\delta \leq \pi /2 (k+1)$).
-We conclude that although Wirtinger's inequality obtains a sharp bound for $k=0$, it is of little use in getting closer to sharp bounds for $k \geq 1$.
+We conclude that although Wirtinger's inequality obtains a sharp bound for $k=0$, it is of little use in getting superior bounds for $k \geq 1$.